 Dimitrios Kontoyiannis, M.D., Sc.D.

 - Infectious Disease

-Specifically, for the last 18 years, the Kontoyiannis Laboratory has made significant contributions towards establishing the conceptual framework for correlating antifungal resistance with outcome of antifungal therapy, the activity of novel antifungal compounds, and combination therapy.
-The team has also developed novel experimental Drosophila models to study antifungal therapy and fungal pathogenesis, in vivo pharmacodynamics of antifungals and novel diagnostics.
+For the past 20 years, Dimitrios Kontoyiannis, M.D., Sc.D., has energetically led a multidisciplinary laboratory group that has made significant contributions towards establishing the conceptual framework for studying antifungal resistance and tolerance and their relationship of fungas fitness, discovery of novel antifungal compounds, and immune-pharmacologic approaches to control various opportunistic fungi.
+His team has developed novel experimental Drosophila and zebra fish models to study antifungal therapy and fungas pathogenesis, and used traditional mouse models to study in vivo pharmacodynamics of antifungals and novel diagnostics.